 Inductotherm Group companies use electromagnetic induction for melting, heating and welding applications across multiple industries.
 But what exactly is induction?
 And how does it differ from other heating methods?

 To the typical engineer, induction is a fascinating method of heating.
 Watching a piece of metal in a coil turn cherry red in a matter of seconds can be surprising to those unfamiliar with induction heating.
-Induction heating equipment requires an understanding of physics, electromagnetism, power electronics and process control, but the basic concepts behind induction heating are simple to understand.
+Induction heating equipment requires an understanding of physics, electromagnetism, power electronics, and process control, but the basic concepts behind induction heating are simple to understand.

 Discovered by Michael Faraday, Induction starts with a coil of conductive material (for example, copper).
 As current flows through the coil, a magnetic field in and around the coil is produced.
-The ability of the of the magnetic field to do work depends on the coil design as well as the amount of current flowing through the coil.
+The ability of the magnetic field to do work depends on the coil design as well as the amount of current flowing through the coil.

 The direction of the magnetic field depends on the direction of current flow, so an alternating current through the coil will result in a magnetic field changing in direction at the same rate as the frequency of the alternating current.
 60Hz AC current will cause the magnetic field to switch directions 60 times a second.
 400kHz AC current will cause the magnetic field to switch 400,000 times a second.